Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: On vNM stable sets in roommate instances

-Before concluding our discussion about vNM-stable matchings, we emphasize that in more general cases, vNM-stable matchings in the roommate case is not guaranteed to exist.
+Before concluding our discussion about vNM stable matchings, we emphasize that in more general cases, vNM stable matchings in the roommate case is not guaranteed to exist.
 We can see by a simple example involving only 3 agents.

-\begin{example} There exists a roommate instance $T$ such that there exists no vNM-stable set of matchings.